 Would you like a say in how White-tailed Deer populations are managed in Florida?

-Public Input Process for Deer Management Units in Zone D: The Florida Panhandle
+Public Input Process for Deer Management Units in Zones B and C: Central & North Florida

-FWC is providing interested stakeholders with an opportunity to share their opinions on deer management within the two proposed Deer Management Units in Zone D of the Florida Panhandle.
-Stakeholder input is important in designing DMU management goals and objectives and your input is needed and valued.
+FWC is providing interested stakeholders with an opportunity to share their opinions on deer management within the proposed Deer Management Units in Zones B and C. Stakeholder input is important in designing DMU management goals and objectives and your input is needed and valued.
 Specifically, FWC is looking for feedback on: